 Those are my four daily selfcare steps...which may not seem like a lot but have had a huge impact in reducing my stress levels and increasing self esteem.
 I'm grateful to myself for taking the time to do just these things.
 It has encouraged me to do more in the way of selfcare on those days that I have time, but to not let it stress me out if this is all that I get done.

 Have you made the Selfcare list?
 How can you make it simpler for you?

 Did you know that when we take the time for selfcare we teach our children how important it is?

 Holistic Sessions & Your Heart

-Holistic Health sessions such as Massage, Reflexology and Reiki are beneficial to your heart health in a variety of ways.
-They will often reset the body, mind and spirit to a more harmonious physical and emotional balance.
-Each contribute in their own way.
+Holistic Health sessions such as Craniosacral Therapy, Massage, Reflexology and Reiki are beneficial to your heart health in a variety of ways.
+They often reset the body, mind and spirit to a space of more harmonious physical and emotional balance.
+Each modality contributes in its own way.

-REIKI is an ancient Japanese healing technique that works with energy, or the universal life force.
-This beautiful energy focuses on harmonizing and balancing our Mindy, Body & Spirit.
+REIKI is an ancient Japanese healing technique that works with your energy or, universal life force.
+This beautiful modality focuses on harmonizing and balancing your Mindy, Body & Spirit.
 Reiki is equivalent to allowing unconditional love to flow through you, and I'm not sure what else could be healthier for your heart than that.